-Possession of a Gambling Device in Wisconsin
+Possession of a Gambling Device Wisconsin (Penalties & Fines)

 Are You Legally Allowed to Own or Operate Slot Machines Outside of Casinos?

 Wisconsin has gambling laws which limit the ownership and possession of gambling devices.
 Yet there are places in Wisconsin where these devices, ranging from traditional slot machines to modern video gambling machines, are perfectly legal.
 Under Wisconsin Law, gambling device charges range from non-criminal forfeiture violations, to misdemeanors and felonies.
 If you are being charged with possession of gambling devices, contact Milwaukee’s top defense lawyers for a consultation.

 What counts as a gambling machine in Wisconsin?

 Wisconsin state statute 945.01(3) defines a gambling machine as any “contrivance which for a consideration affords the player an opportunity to obtain something of value”.
 The most common type of device is a standard slot machine.
 Devices which are not considered gambling machines include pinball arcades and crane games.
 Video poker machines may be considered gambling devices if there is a payout for players.

 Commercial Gambling Devices in Milwaukee Bars and Taverns: For Entertainment Use Only?

 Commercial gambling is illegal in Wisconsin with a few very specific exceptions.
 The Wisconsin Department of Revenue is responsible for enforcing the laws yet countless video poker machines and slot games can be found in bars and restaurants across the state.
 The penalties for gambling machine ownership increases per device:

 - 4 machines: $2,000 forfeit maximum

 - 5 machines: $2,500 forfeit maximum